Finite temperature quantum noise correlations as a probe for topological helical edge modes: Quantum noise in quantum spin Hall setup

-In Fig.~8, we see that for topological helical edge modes, $S_{12}^q$ is constant since it is contributed by thermal noise only.
-In contrast, for trivial helical edge modes, i.e., for non-zero spin-flip scattering values, it changes symmetrically with the applied voltage($eV = \mu - \mu_0$).
+In Fig. \ref{fig:10}, we see that for topological helical edge modes, $S_{12}^q$ is constant since it is contributed by {thermal noise} only.
+In contrast, for, trivial helical edge modes, i.e., for non-zero spin-flip scattering values, it changes symmetrically with the applied voltage ($eV$).
 It effectively distinguishes between topological and trivial helical edge modes.
-Similar results are obtained for other quantum noise cross-correlations such as $S_{14}^q$ and $S_{23}^q$ shown in Fig. 9.
+Similar results are obtained for other quantum noise cross-correlations such as $S_{14}^q$ and $S_{23}^q$ shown in Fig. \ref{fig:11}. {Similar to the quantum noise correlations $S_{14}^q$ and $S_{12}^q$ of the setup 1, here also we can see the distinction between the topological and trivial helical edge modes in three distinct regimes, which has been shown via tables in Section \ref{section IV}.}

-Similarly, the quantum noise autocorrelations can also be obtained.
-The thermal noise like contribution to $S_{11}^{q}$ is,